 Oh, I almost forgot!

 Some speculate they migrated here due to deforestation in Mexico and South America, initially native.
-Others believe escaped parrot pets started the populations.
+Others believe escaped parrot pets started the population.

-I used to hear them often when working over at the Shelter Island boat launch ramp, across the street at the resort, Humprey’s Half Moon Inn.
+I often heard them when working over at the Shelter Island boat launch ramp, across the street at the resort, Humprey’s Half Moon Inn.

-So next time you are there, take a lookup in the trees.
+So next time you are there, look up in the trees.

 - San Diego Bay- A Photo Tour